Today, I had an epiphany –

 So remember to smile, laugh, and be who you were always meant to be – you.
 Let the little things go.
 Just do your thing, stop taking life so seriously, and enjoy the little things in life.
 It’s too short to waste our time being unhappy, and living our lives by someone else’s rules and ideals.

 “Don’t take life or yourself too seriously.
 Take some time to enjoy the beauty around you.
 Smile.
 Be silly.
 Laugh with friends.
 Share a kindness.
 Show love.
 Don’t worry so much.
 Don’t be so hard on yourself.
-Don’t over analyze.
+And don’t over analyze.
 Let go a bit.
 Live in your life.”

 ― Akiroq Brost